Asset Tree Overview¶

-For the aforementioned scenarios, you can create three asset trees for the same group of assets.
+For the scenarios above, you can create three asset trees for the same group of assets.

-An asset node is the minimum element that forms an asset tree.
-A node can be associated with one asset or left blank without binding to any asset.
-Each node of an asset tree has a unique identifier.
-An asset can be bound to different asset trees and to different nodes of the same asset tree.
+Each asset of an asset tree has a unique identifier.
+An asset can be bound to different asset trees and must be unique under one asset tree.

-The relationship between asset trees, nodes, assets, and devices is shown in the following figure:
+The relationship between asset trees, assets, and devices is shown in the following figure:

-- Asset 1 is bound to Tree 1 and Tree 2.
+- Asset 1 is bound to Tree 1.

-- Asset 3 is a device and is a child of Asset 2.
+- Asset 3 is a device and is a child node of Asset 2.